 CAA Board members play a key role in:

-The CAA Board currently has the following committees and task forces to explore ways to enhance alumni engagement: Admissions, Career Services, Alumni Branding, Communications and Drew Lawyers Network.
+The CAA Board currently has the following committees and task forces to explore ways to enhance alumni engagement: Admissions, Affinity Groups, Career Services, Communications, Philanthropy, and Student Experience.

 De’Andre Salter C’92